Questions, questions, questions...

 Who is responsible during pre- and after-camp supervision?

 Our counsellors are responsible for the campers who have chosen to take advantage of this service.
-They are responsible for animating activities and organizing games, etc.
+They are responsible for monitoring activities and organizing games, etc.

 How much does this optional service cost?

-The fees associated with pre- and after-camp supervision are $22.50 per week.
+The fees associated with pre- and after-camp supervision are $50 per week or 2$/ 30 min.
 Please consult Pre- and After-Camp Supervision on our website for more information.

 What time does the after-camp supervision close?